How Do I Volunteer?

 “The Artist in You” Assistants

 Help people explore hidden artistic talents and express themselves through art!
 Volunteers provide assistance to individuals as they develop their artistic skills.
-An annual art exhibit will be held at the end of the session to display the artwork.

 Book Club

 The Next Chapter Book Club provides adults with disabilities the opportunity to read, learn to read, talk about books, and make friends in a fun community setting.
 Volunteers have the opportunity to facilitate reading for individuals of varying abilities and engage readers in conversations about the book and relate to similar experiences.
-Book Clubs meet in four locations: Ladue, Crestwood, Chesterfield, and Des Peres.
+Book Clubs meet in four locations: Ladue, Crestwood, and Des Peres.

 Bowling Leagues